escapegameibk/host/README.md

 	unix time.
 No additional fields are required.

 2. timer_stop:
-	This action causes the start time to be set to 0, therefore causing it to be stopped.
-No additional fields are required
+	This action causes the startend to be set to the actual unix time, therefore causing the timer to stop.
+No additional fields required.
+3. timer_reset:
+	This action causes the timer values timer_start and timer_stop to be cleared.

-3. reset:
+4. reset:
 	Reset all game critical things and modules to their initial state.
 This DOESN't cause the game to automatically reset all values, but rather the modules to perform a cleanup.
 It also resets all events to be not triggered.
 No additional fields are required.

-4. delay:
+5. delay:
 	A delay is performed.
 As all triggeres are executed in serial, this can be used to wait a bit before triggereing the next thing.
 It requires a delay field to be specified containing the time to be slept